Pigskin Mania and all Mania pools

 to pick the winners of five football games picking against

-the Pigskin Mania website.
+PM website and not the updated spreads on VegasInsider.com.
 Choices of games are limited to

-those listed in the point spreads.
+those listed in the Official Point Spreads.
 NCAA games which involve

 an FCS team (formerly known as Division 1-AA) are not

 included in the point spreads.
-Both teams in a game have to
+Both teams in a game must

 to be eligible to be played.